-- Try to calm things down by carefully listening to the person. - Separate the stories from the facts, and try not to let others' opinions impact your view. - Find some common ground, even if you disagree overall. - Maintain a positive, friendly relationship above everything else. - Respect this new person as an individual with their own opinions, as feeling heard is often more important to people than winning an argument.
+- Try to calm things down by carefully listening to the person. - Separate the stories from the facts, and try not to let others' opinions impact your view. - Find some common ground, even if you disagree overall. - Maintain a positive, friendly relationship above everything else. - Respect your colleague as a person with their own opinions, as feeling heard is often more important to people than winning an argument.